 - Keep all products in original containers whenever possible.
-Make sure all containers are properly marked and labeled. - Original labels and SDSs should be on-site until the product(s) is no longer used. - Surplus product and empty containers should be disposed of only according to ADEM regulations.
+Make sure all containers are properly marked and labeled. - Original labels and SDSs should be on-site at all times until the product(s) is no longer used. - Surplus product and empty containers should be disposed of only according to ADEM regulations.